jamsocket/aper/book/src/introduction.md

 # Introduction

+**Aper** is a Rust library for representing data that can be read and written to by multiple users in real time.

+Use-cases of Aper include managing the state of an application with real-time collaboration features, or synchronizing the game state of a multiplayer game.

+The core `aper` library implements the underlying data structures and algorithms, but is agnostic to the actual mechanism for transfering data on a network.
+The crates `aper-yew` and `aper-actix` provide a client and server aimed at synchronizing state across multiple `WebAssembly` clients using `WebSockets`.

+## How it works

-Aper is a framework that lets you synchronize program state between users.
-In Aper, all state is represented as a **state machine**, which means that:
+In Aper, all state must be represented as a **state machine**, which means that:
-1. It implements the `StateMachine` trait, which has one method: `apply`.
+1. It implements the `StateMachine` trait, which has one type argument (`Transition`) and one method: `apply(t: Transition)`.
-2. **All** changes to state flow through the `apply` method, which takes a single argument (the type of that argument is up to you).
+2. **All** changes to its internal state flow through this `apply` method.
 3. Updates to state are entirely deterministic.
 They may depend on the current state and any data that is contained in the transition value, and nothing else.